dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

   linenum, name := 12, "count"
   errorf(linenum, "undefined: %s", name) // "Line 12: undefined: count"
 ```
-The `interface{}` type means that this function can accept any values at all for its final arguments, as we’ll explain in Chapter 7.
+The `interface{}` type means that this function can accept any values at all for its final arguments, as we'll explain in Chapter 7.

 #### Exercises
 - **Exercise 5.15**: Write variadic functions `max` and `min`, analogous to sum.
 What should these functions do when called with no arguments?
 Write variants that require at least one argument.